Supernova-driven turbulent metal mixing in high redshift galactic disks: metallicity fluctuations in the interstellar medium and its imprints on metal poor stars in the Milky Way: Metal Mixing and Comparison to Observations of Metal Poor Stars

 The MW progenitor with low SFR shows a narrower range of mixing masses, which is indicative of a more homogeneous distribution of metals within the disk.
 By contrast, the high SFR model exhibits a more patchy distribution of elements at the same $\langle [\text{Fe}/\text{H}] \rangle$, leading to a larger spread in mixing masses.
 The smallest mixing masses within the distribution can be understood as the masses of those SNe that happened to go off in more pristine environments at a time when the disk has already achieved a large mean metallicity, so less dilution is required to reach the background value.
 Conversely, the highest mixing masses are caused by SNe that occur in regions where the local abundance is higher than the disk average background abundance and are thus harder to dilute.

-It is noteworthy that the range of mixing masses we derive from these models are similar to the range obtained by \citet{Macias2018} for metal poor stars in the same [Fe/H] range, which have been calculated under the assumption of mixing with a perfectly pristine background.
-This assumes that the cold gas that turns into new stars preserves the variations of [Mg/H] at a given $\langle [\text{Fe}/\text{H}] \rangle$.
-Having made the case that the spread of stellar abundances at a given [Fe/H] can be associated with the star formation properties of the progenitor disk and their end products, it is worth thinking further about the implications.
+It is noteworthy that the range of mixing masses we derive from these models are similar to the range obtained by \citet{Macias2018} for metal poor stars in the same [Fe/H] range, which were calculated under the assumption of mixing with a perfectly pristine background.
+This assumes that the cold gas that turns into new stars preserves the metal variations in the gas at a given $\langle [\text{Fe}/\text{H}] \rangle$.
+Having made the case that the spread of stellar abundances at a given $\langle [\text{Fe}/\text{H}] \rangle$ can be associated with the star formation properties of the progenitor disk and their end products, it is worth thinking further about the implications.